 OK, so who is it that makes these little sensors and is going after a big US market?
 The only other clue of note was that the stock is listed on the NYSE… so, Thinkolator sez he must be teasing us about ION Geophysical (IO), the seismic services provider that has ridden the offshore oil and gas boom up and down several times in its 20+ years as a public company… mostly recently “down” in a big way since the 2014 collapse in oil prices.

-Ion is much more than a maker of geophones, thankfully, because sales volume has been pretty light in that area — they reported in this past quarter that only about $8 million of their $75 million in revenue came from devices, and that’s been a fairly consistent percentage… it’s a little lower now than it has been in the past, mostly because there isn’t as much seismic data collection going on at the moment, so there isn’t as much demand for the big towed sensor arrays that are dragged behind ships to collect subsea images for oil companies.
+Ion is much more than a maker of geophones, thankfully, because sales volume has been pretty light in that area — they reported six months ago that only about $8 million of their $75 million in revenue came from devices, and that’s been a fairly consistent percentage… it’s a little lower now than it has been in the past, mostly because there isn’t as much seismic data collection going on at the moment, so there isn’t as much demand for the big towed sensor arrays that are dragged behind ships to collect subsea images for oil companies.